 Once construction is finished and the house is ready to be lived in, you must refinance the construction loan and convert it into a permanent mortgage.
 The California Home Loan Insurance Program (Cal-Mortgage) manages the California Health Center Construction Loan Insurance Program (Program).
 Cal-Mortgage offers a credit upgrade to healthcare facilities that qualify when they borrow money to cover capital needs.
 Cal-Mortgage secured loans are guaranteed by the “full faith and credit” of the State of California.

-This guarantee allows borrowers to obtain lower interest rates, similar to those received by the state of California.
+This guarantee allows borrowers to obtain lower interest rates, similar to those received by the state of Ohio for their FHA loans.
 Learn more about Cal-Mortgage's history and the legislation that authorizes it.
 More specifically, rates are usually about one percentage point above standard mortgage rates.
 You can find construction loan rates between 5% and 6% today.

 This is because construction loans are not secured by a finished home and are therefore riskier than traditional mortgages.
 This process is usually more rigorous than mortgages and other loans because the loan will not be guaranteed or guaranteed by a home.
 In reality, borrowers never touch the funds available through construction loans because they are paid directly to the builder.
 Once construction is complete, the loan must be repaid in full or refinanced to convert it into a permanent mortgage.